akv2011/Autonomous_sourcing_agent/HOW_TO_RUN.md

 3. Install dependencies: `pip install -r requirements.txt`
 4. Try enhanced start: `python start_server.py`

+### **Import Errors (ModuleNotFoundError)**
+If you see errors like `ModuleNotFoundError: No module named 'agent'`:
+1. Make sure you're running from the correct directory
+2. Try using the enhanced startup script: `python start_server.py`
+3. For Hugging Face deployment, the import structure has been fixed to handle multiple scenarios

 ### **No Candidates Found**
 - Verify LinkedIn session cookie is valid and recent
 - Check Google API quota limits in Google Cloud Console